clingo.control

 This function runs the solver on the current ground program, optionally using

 assumptions, callbacks, or asynchronous execution.
-It returns a SolveHandle
+It returns a SolveHandle,

 allowing interaction with the solving process.

-) is enabled, the function returns
+If asynchronous solving (async_) is enabled, the function returns

 immediately, and solving runs in the background.
 Otherwise, the function